monteslu/reflector/README.md

-A simple example server to join channels and broadcast messagea over websockets.
+A simple example server to join channels and broadcast messages over websockets.